sagarjha/multi-run/README.md

 [![multi-run-loop](https://img.youtube.com/vi/lnIQst7yqKM/0.jpg)](https://www.youtube.com/watch?v=lnIQst7yqKM)

 ## Terminal types ##
 multi-run is just a wrapper around Emacs supported terminals.
-And Emacs supports multiple terminal types including bash emulators (term, multi-term, ansi-term) and emacs shells (shell, eshell).
+And Emacs supports multiple terminal types including terminal emulators (term, multi-term, ansi-term) and emacs shells (shell, eshell).
 The terminal running the multi-run commands must be _eshell_ (or any elisp shell), but the target terminals can be any of the above types.
-I highly recommend using the default type eshell, however, you might want to use a bash emulator because:
+I highly recommend using the default type eshell, however, you might want to use term/ansi-term because:
-1. eshell has its own idiomatic way of using it that can take time getting used to.
-For example, its tab completion, command search in history etc. work differently.
+1. Learning to use eshell effectively can take time. eshell's tab completion, command search in history etc. work differently.
-2. eshell is not an emulation of bash.
-"Most" bash commands are supported and will work as expected.
-Furthermore, eshell does not support input redirection.
+2. eshell does not support input redirection.
 <br>Both these points aren't much relevant if you are working on remote nodes, because then you will be using SSH which will run bash (or equivalent) inside the eshell terminal.
 3. eshell integration with shell processes is not satisfactory.
 You will not be able to access command history or use tab-completion in SSH.